-If the infestation is not contained it can spread to your family and friends (through you visiting them or vice versa), making it imperative it’s resolved quickly and to a high standard.
-In addition, bites from bed bugs can lead to pain, itching and even infections.
-With bed bugs able to lay up to 250 eggs a month, there’s no better time to solve the problem than today.
+If the infestation is not contained it can spread to your family and friends (through you visiting them or vice versa).
+As well as this, bites from bed bugs can cause a lot of pain, itching and even infections.
+With bed bugs able to lay up to 250 eggs a month, you need to get it sorted as soon as possible.

 How can I prevent bed bugs?

 Below are some of the most common methods for ensuring your home stays bed bug free: